jnozzi/cocoadev.com/markdown/SimpleJavaLauncher.md

 In my case, all alerts are fatal, so, ideally, I'd like myAlert() simply to exit.
 Also note that myAlert() can be called either from the original thread or the JVM thread.

-In the case where the JVM is successfully launched, the application runs; then, if the user quits, the program is "stuck" presumebly because it's still sitting in General/[NSApp run].
+In the case where the JVM is successfully launched, the application runs; then, if the user quits, the program is "stuck" presumebly because it's still sitting in [NSApp run].

 So, assuming you've read all this, my questions are:

 *What's the correct way to initialize a Cocoa application such as mine?
-*How do I get the General/NSAutoreleasePool thing to work?
+*How do I get the NSAutoreleasePool thing to work?
 *Is the code for myAlert() correct?
 *Is it OK for myAlert() to call exit()?
 *It is OK for myAlert() to be called by any thread?
-*How to I break out of General/[NSApp run] (assuming I should have called it in the first place)?
+*How to I break out of [NSApp run] (assuming I should have called it in the first place)?

 Thanks much in advance!